Frequently asked questions

 When working with children/adolescents, it is important to include the whole family system most of the time.
 With that said, you can definitely expect to be a part of your child's treatment process; however, Dr. Sami does not specifically see entire families for therapy on a regular basis.
 She would be happy to provide you with referrals!

-Do you have to diagnose or "label" my child?
+Do you have to diagnose or "label" me or my child?

 For private pay individuals, diagnoses are kept completely confidential and are not reported anywhere.
 However, for insurance billing or superbills, diagnoses and dates of service must be reported to insurance companies for coverage.